Pillar 3a: What you need to know about your private pension plan

 If you pay into Pillar 3a, you can save taxes – sometimes more than 40 percent of the amount paid in, depending on your income level and where you live.
 This is because all these payments, up to the maximum amount allowed, can be deducted from your taxable income.

-What will be the Pillar 3a maximum contribution that can be paid in in 2023?
+What is the Pillar 3a maximum contribution that can be paid in?

 - CHF 7,056 for persons who are affiliated with a pension fund